-Within this response, the Headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+Within this response, the Headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant is seeking.
 The Headteacher can consider whether a face-to-face meeting is the most appropriate way of doing this.